55: No Such Thing As Samurai Nail Clippers

 on a book that was about the anatomy, which Michelangelo was going to illustrate.
 We don't know what happened.

-We don't know how it never came out.
-But that would have been the most seminal book of medical history.
+We don't know how it never came out, but that would have been the most seminal book of medical history.
+Michelangelo said, well, I like drawing the occasional penis, but this is ridiculous.

-seminal seemed like an unfortunate choice of word there didn't it
+Seminal seemed like an unfortunate choice of word, though, didn't it?

-i looked on etym online um to find out the etymology of um clitoris and they're not really sure it either comes from the greek for to shut or a key or the side of a hill or the tickler.
+I looked on Etym Online to find out the etymology of clitoris, and they're not really sure.
+It either comes from the Greek for to shut or a key or the side of a hill or the tickler.

 I guess it depends on the woman, presumably.

-Well, yeah, so you say there was another arrival doctor, also male, Gabriel Fallopius, who, when
+Well, yeah, so you say there's another arrival doctor, also male, Gabriel Fallopius, who, when

 For copyrighting the clitoris.
 Yeah.

-There was another, there was another doctor as well.
+There was another doctor as well.
 He was called Vesalius.

 And I think he taught Fallopio.
 So I think the grudge match was originally between Vesalius and Colombo.